---

 #

-user, requires a tiny bit of setup:
+To access an interactive shell as the `rails` user, requires a tiny bit of setup:

 bin/rails generate dockerfile --sudo

-Accept the changes to your Dockerfile, and then rerun fly deploy
+Accept the changes to your Dockerfile, and then rerun `fly deploy`.

 Once this is complete, you can create an interactive shell: